alinarikri/remida-prototype/README.md

-# remida-prototype
+# Remida Center prototype
-Site created for Remida Center
+Site created for Remida Center, a non-profit organization providing education and workshops for kids about creative recycling.

+## Project goals
+Goals were to:
+-Create more visual communication about the center -Attract sponsors

+## Result
+This repository holds preliminary prototype for the site using Foundation framework.